UK police make third arrest over TalkTalk cyber attack

-LONDON (Reuters) - British police have made a third arrest in connection with a cyber attack this month on telecoms company TalkTalk (TALK.L) in which the company said bank details of more than 20,000 customers were hacked.
+LONDON, Oct 31 (Reuters) - British police have made a third arrest in connection with a cyber attack this month on telecoms company TalkTalk in which the company said bank details of more than 20,000 customers were hacked.

 A 20-year-old man from Staffordshire, central England, was being held in custody and his address was being searched, London police said in a statement.